Solving a Class of Infinite-Dimensional Tensor Eigenvalue Problems by Translational Invariant Tensor Ring Approximations: Translational invariant infinite tensor ring

 \section{Translational invariant infinite tensor ring}

-In this section, we define the translational invariant infinite tensor ring and discuss its properties that will be used in the next sections to construct an approximation to the eigenvector associated with the smallest eigenvalue of the infinite dimensional matrix $\bH$ defined in \eqref{eq:H}.
+In this section, we define a translational invariant infinite tensor ring and discuss its properties that will be used in the next sections to construct an approximation to the eigenvector associated with the smallest eigenvalue of the infinite-dimensional matrix $\bH$ defined by \eqref{eq:H}.
 We start by defining translational invariance for a (finite) tensor ring.